 Cough, tough, although, dough, through, thorough, borough, plough

 ought, bought, thought, nought, brought, fought, rough, tough, enough

 13th-15th July 2020 - Year 6 residential to the Briars, Crich.

 Our key learning this week:

-- PE - Swimming and Rugby - each Monday
+PE - Cricket and Tag Rugby - Monday PM and Thursday PM.